mui/material-ui/docs/src/pages/customization/components/components.md

 {{"demo": "pages/customization/components/SxProp.js"}}

-Notice in the previous example that you can use global class selectors for accessing slots inside the component, as well as a theme callback for accessing the theme.

-Next you'll see how you can easily identify the classes which are available to you for each of the states and slots in the component.
+Next you'll see how you can you can use global class selectors for accessing slots inside the component.
+You'll also learn how to easily identify the classes which are available to you for each of the states and slots in the component.

 ### Overriding nested slots